flatsiedatsie/internet-radio/README.md

 You will need to have `ffmpeg` installed on your system, if it isn't already.
 Additionally, on Linux, you will need `alsa-utils` installed.

-The Bluetooth functonality only works with the Candle image
+The Bluetooth functonality only works is Bluealsa is installed.